What Is an FR-10 Form?

 If a driver fails to arrange for the completion of the FR-10 form, under the South Carolina Code of Laws section 56-5-1270, it is considered “prima facie evidence that the vehicle was uninsured.”
 This can result in the suspension of someone’s driver’s license and vehicle registration.
 In addition, this can have wide-ranging repercussions on an accident victim’s ability to recover for their injuries.

-The process motorists must follow after being involved in a serious Charleston car accident are not always explicitly clear.
-As the above discussion illustrates, even a small misstep can not only result in the suspension of driving privileges, but it can also jeopardize an accident victim’s ability to recover fair compensation for their injuries.
+The process motorists must follow after being involved in a serious Charleston car accident is not always explicitly clear.
+As the above discussion illustrates, even a small misstep can not only result in the suspension of driving privileges but it can also jeopardize an accident victim’s ability to recover fair compensation for their injuries.
 For help dealing with the complexities of the post-accident recovery process, accident victims should consider reaching out to a dedicated South Carolina personal injury attorney for assistance.

 Have You Been Injured in a South Carolina Car Accident?